-Being passionate to share your personal experiences and wisdom alone is not sufficient to meet the required in Standard 2.1 of the Australian National Competency Standards for Childbirth and Parenting Educators (2011).
+Being passionate to share your personal experiences and wisdom alone is not sufficient to meet the required in Standard 2.1 of the Australian National Competency Standards 2019.pdf.

 Before you sign up to any childbirth educator or early parenting training course: